cmptrnb/Xray-examples/VLESS-XHTTP-Nginx/README.md

 In this arrangement, the client talks to Nginx on the server.
 Nginx handles TLS.
 If the client has specified the correct secret path, the request is passed to Xray.

+You must have your own domain name to construct a server with this configuration.

 ## Step 1.
 Install Nginx